Skip to content

 Greatness

 A personal archive of things I think are worth preserving.
 Some of these are profound.
 Some are technically brilliant.
 Some are historically important.
-Some are literally the dumbest things ever created.
-All of them, in my expert opinion, are worth keeping.
+Some are wonderfully silly.
+All of them are worth keeping.

 This is the separate wing of the site: not just math or software, but classic videos, strange artifacts, beautiful tools, and things that would make the internet worse if they disappeared.
-If something here vanishes from the public web, I want it known that I cared enough to keep a copy.
+If something here vanishes from the public web, I want there to be at least one more pointer, note, or copy somewhere.

 Archives & Preservation